kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 <iRODSCollection 10180 b'newCollection'>
 ```

 **Note3:** If a collection you want to create already exists, `session.collections.create()` doesn't do anything: neither complains nor overwrites the existing collection.
-Also, you can create a collection recursively.

 ## Working with Data Objects